GoogleCloudPlatform/data-migration-tool/docs/installation/README.md

 ```

-**DMT requires additional user/admin permission except predefined role, you can execute the Bash script dmt-custom-userrole-setup.sh and dmt-custom-adminrole-setup.sh present in the root directory to create custom dmt user/admin additional permission role**
+**DMT requires additional user/admin permission except predefined role, you can execute the Bash script dmt-user-roles-setup.sh and dmt-admin-roles-setup.sh present in the root directory to create custom dmt user/admin additional permission role**

 ```
-bash dmt-custom-userrole-setup.sh
+bash dmt-user-roles-setup.sh
 ```

 ```
-bash dmt-custom-adminrole-setup.sh
+bash dmt-admin-roles-setup.sh
 ```

-**To assign these roles, you can execute the Bash script dmt-user-setup.sh and dmt-admin-setup.sh present in the root directory**
+**To assign these roles, you can execute the Bash script dmt-user-setup.sh and dmt-admin-user-setup.sh present in the root directory**

 ```
 bash dmt-user-setup.sh